 Garden pests really are a pain, and if your garden is a cannabis one, they are arguably even more so.
-One of the most common pests in a cannabis grow are leafhoppers, tiny insects that can really harm your plants.
+One of the most common pests in cannabis grows are leafhoppers, tiny insects that can really harm your plants.
 Here's a handy little guide on how to spot them, and how to fix your issue if you have one:

-Check for an Infestation
+Check for an infestation

 One common and simple method to rid your garden of leafhoppers is to use an insecticide, and there are actually insecticides out there that are specifically designed to kill leafhoppers in particular.
 Although, some of these substances are harmful to cannabis plants and so it is important to make sure you aren't using a synthetic one.
 Instead, find an organic insecticide to get the job done.
-Neem oil is another all-natural alternative if you can't find any natural insecticides in your area and is pretty easy to find.
-However, keep in mind that it can give off a nasty smell and taste and so maybe isn't a perfect solution if you want to maintain your bud quality.
+Neem oil is another all-natural alternative if you can't find any natural insecticides in your area, and it is pretty easy to find.
+However, keep in mind that it can give off a nasty smell and taste, so maybe this isn't a perfect solution if you want to maintain your bud quality.

 One rather interesting way to get rid of leafhoppers is to introduce ladybugs into your garden.
 It may surprise you to know that ladybugs are pretty ferocious and will eat leafhoppers as part of their diet.
 Try to purchase lots of ladybugs, as they don't usually stay in one place for very long.

-All in all, having any pest in your garden can be as harmful as it is irritating, and so it really is important to know how to rid yourself of them.
+All in all, having any pest in your garden can be as harmful as it is irritating, so it really is important to know how to rid yourself of them.
 Luckily, pests are a very common problem and so there are lots of tried and tested ways of dealing with them.
 Good luck!